geovedi/book-notes/2020/a-world-without-work.notes.md

   - Strategies to counter the political power of Big Tech.
   - Navigating the challenge of finding meaning in a world with less work.
 - Personal Journey and Optimism
-  - The author's personal journey and background on the topic.
+  - Susskind's personal journey and background on the topic.
   - Technological progress solving the historical problem of economic scarcity.
   - Optimism about shaping a future where everyone can flourish despite technological changes.
 - Conclusion